hyorimitsu/mcp-amazon-cloudwatch-logs/README.md

 ## Overview

-This MCP server allows AI assistant to interact with Amazon CloudWatch Logs through the Model Context Protocol.
+This MCP server allows AI assistants to interact with Amazon CloudWatch Logs through the Model Context Protocol.
 It provides a standardized interface for performing various CloudWatch Logs operations, enabling comprehensive management and monitoring of log data.

 ## Setup